vesoft-inc/nebula-importer/README.md

 200,85.6,201,1
 ```

-In the preceding example, the source vertex of the edge is `:SRC_VID` (in column 4), the dest vertex of the edge is `:DST_VID` (in column 1), and the property on the edge is `follow.likeness:double`(in column 2), the ranking field of the edge is `:RANK` (in column 5, the default value is 0 if you do not specify).
+In the preceding example, the source vertex of the edge is `:SRC_VID` (in column 4), the destination vertex of the edge is `:DST_VID` (in column 1), and the property on the edge is `follow.likeness:double`(in column 2), the ranking field of the edge is `:RANK` (in column 5.
+The default value is 0 if you do not specify).

-##### Label（Optional）
+#### Label（optional）

 * `+` means inserting
 * `-` means deleting

-The same with vertex, you can specify label in edge CSV file.
+Similar to vertex, you can specify label for header in the edge CSV file .

-## TODO

-- [X] Summary statistics of response
-- [X] Write error log and data
-- [X] Configure file
-- [X] Concurrent request to Graph server
-- [ ] Create space and tag/edge automatically
-- [X] Configure retry option for Nebula client
-- [X] Support edge rank
-- [X] Support label for add/delete(+/-) in first column
-- [X] Support column header in the first line
-- [X] Support vid partition
-- [X] Support multi-tags insertion in vertex
-- [X] Provide docker image and usage
-- [X] Make header adapt to props order defined in the schema of the configuration file
-- [X] Handle string column in an elegant way
-- [ ] Update concurrency and batch size online
-- [ ] Count duplicate vids
-- [X] Support VID generation automatically
-- [X] Output logs to file